gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Value: Everyone (will fill in automatically)
 ```

 Now you've set it up so that you can share a dashboard via your Cloudflare tunnel, but the rest of your Grafana instance is still protected.
+Big thanks to **Chaika** over on the Cloudflare Discord for walking me through the Grafana dashboard setup!

 ---